-Analysis: Why a report that Seahawks ‘still’ haven’t talked about a contract with Russell Wilson shouldn’t be a surprise
+Seahawks, Russell Wilson ‘still’ not discussing new contract?
+Here’s why that’s no big deal.

 Of course, Wilson is not just any player.
 Maybe one would assume a franchise quarterback wouldn’t be dealt with the same way as a receiver — or as Wilson himself was four years ago at a time when the team couldn’t begin negotiating with him until after his third season had ended, per the league’s Collective Bargaining Agreement.

-But indications all along have been that the timeline didn’t figure to be different this time around — one source told the Times earlier this year to not expect the two sides to engage in any substantive talks until mid-spring, or after free agency, and probably the 2019 NFL Draft, which is April 27-29.
+But indications all along have been that the timeline didn’t figure to be different this time around — one source told the Times earlier this year to not expect the two sides to engage in any substantive talks until mid-spring, or after free agency, and probably the 2019 NFL draft, which is April 27-29.

 True, maybe Seattle could just end this by blowing Wilson out of the water with an offer he couldn’t turn down — five years at $35 million per or something?